syncfusion-content/javascript-docs/js/Chart/Axis.md

-Following screenshot displays the result of setting **rotate45** as value to *labelIntersectAction* property.
+The following screenshot displays the result of setting the **rotate45** as value to the *labelIntersectAction* property.

 {% include image.html url="/js/Chart/Axis_images/axis_img43.png" Caption="LabelIntersectAction rotate to 45 degree"%}

-Following screenshot displays the result of setting **rotate90** as value to *labelIntersectAction* property.
+The following screenshot displays the result of setting the **rotate90** as value to the *labelIntersectAction* property.

 {% include image.html url="/js/Chart/Axis_images/axis_img44.png" Caption="LabelIntersectAction rotate to 90 degree"%}

-Following screenshot displays the result of setting **wrap** as value to *labelIntersectAction* property.
+The following screenshot displays the result of setting the **wrap** as value to the *labelIntersectAction* property.

 {% include image.html url="/js/Chart/Axis_images/axis_img45.png" Caption="LabelIntersectAction with wrapping the text"%}

-Following screenshot displays the result of setting **trim** as value to *labelIntersectAction* property.
+The following screenshot displays the result of setting the **trim** as value to the *labelIntersectAction* property.

 {% include image.html url="/js/Chart/Axis_images/axis_img46.png" Caption="LabelIntersectAction with trimming the text"%}

-Following screenshot displays the result of setting **hide** as value to *labelIntersectAction* property.
+The following screenshot displays the result of setting the **hide** as value to the *labelIntersectAction* property.

 {% include image.html url="/js/Chart/Axis_images/axis_img47.png" Caption="LabelIntersectAction with hide the text"%}

-Following screenshot displays the result of setting **multiplerows ** as value to *labelIntersectAction* property.
+The following screenshot displays the result of setting the **multiplerows ** as value to the *labelIntersectAction* property.

 {% include image.html url="/js/Chart/Axis_images/axis_img48.png" Caption="LabelIntersectAction with multiplerows of the text"%}